fairdataihub/FAIRshare-Docs/docs/manage-accounts/connect-to-bio-tools.md

    ![](./images/biotools-step1.png)
 2. Enter your `username` and `password` to bio.tools.
    ![](./images/biotools-step2.png)
-3. Click on the `OK` button to continue.
+3. Click on the `Login` button to continue.
 If your credentials are valid FAIRshare will automatically generate the required token and show you a successfully connected notification.

 import PageFeedback from '@site/src/components/PageFeedback';